gflores1092/CV_Gerardo_Flores_Sempertegui/README.md

 # CV_Gerardo_Flores_Sempertegui

-This is my updated resume done with the rmarkdown, vitae and dplyr packages.
+This is my updated resume done with the R packages RMarkdown, dplyr and vitae and LaTeX.

 To get a PDF file just Knit to PDF.